nadaraj15/Server-Suite/README.md

 # Server-Suite

-## Powershell script that helps you to fix comman issue and insights in windows server (Remotely without RDP)
+## Powershell script that helps you to fix common issue and insights in windows server (Remotely without RDP)

 ## Run the script and choose the service category:
 1. Restart RDP Services (Remote Desktop)